 Notwithstanding any other provision herein, a student who has attempted at least 15 credits at the School of Law and fails to achieve a cumulative GPA of 1.800 or above shall be dismissed from the School of Law.
 Credits are deemed attempted for all courses in which a student is enrolled after the add/drop deadline.
 A student whose cumulative GPA falls below 1.600 at any time shall be dismissed from the School of Law.
-Involuntary academic dismissal shall occur automatically, without a probationary period as described in § XVI.A.3. above and with no opportunity to appeal the dismissal or seek readmission pursuant to § XVI.C. below.
+Involuntary academic dismissal shall occur automatically, without a probationary period and with no opportunity to appeal the dismissal or seek readmission.
 A student that is involuntarily dismissed from the School of Law for academic reasons shall have his or her financial aid eligibility suspended.